chriswailes/RLTK/examples/kazoo/chapter 5/Chapter5-old.md

 	=> 24.0

 This illustrates that we can now call user code, but there is something a bit subtle going on here.
 Note that we only invoke the JIT on the anonymous functions that calls `testfunc`, but we never invoked it on `testfunc` itself.
-What actually happened here is that the JIT scanned for all non-JIT'd functions transitively called from the anonymous function and compiled all of them before returning from {RLTK::CG::ExecutionEngine#run_function}.
+What actually happened here is that the JIT scanned for all non-JIT'd functions transitively called from the anonymous function and compiled all of them before returning from `run_function`.

 The JIT provides a number of other more advanced interfaces for things like freeing allocated machine code, rejit'ing functions to update them, etc. However, even with this simple code, we get some surprisingly powerful capabilities - check this out: